fatjan/final-project-DPS1-B/README.md

 Dataset resource: https://www.kaggle.com/asdasdasasdas/garbage-classification

-# Project Flow
+## Project Flow
 1. Upload data from Kaggle to Colab
 2. Preparing the data
    - Unzip the dataset
    - Split the dataset into training set and validation set
    - Data preprocessing (data augmentation)
-3. Train the model with simple CNN (base model) and then test the model
+3. Train the model with simple CNN (base model) and test the model
-4. Improve the model with transfer learning by using InceptionV3
+4. Improve the model with transfer learning by using InceptionV3 and test the model
 5. Saved the model
+6. Deploy the model (link to serve the model static files: https://garbage-model.imfast.io/results/model.json)
+   - Convert model to tensorflow.js
+   - Load the model into TensorFlow.js
+   The complete saved model and files converted into tensorflow-js can be found here https://garbage-model.imfast.io/results
+7. Build the website using nuxt.js (https://github.com/fatjan/dps-1b-garbage-classification)